Argentina–Netherlands football rivalry: Scoreless draws in the 2006 and 2014 FIFA World Cups

 The two teams played in three consecutive draws in FIFA World Cup matches in 2006, 2014, and 2022.
 The 2006 match occurred during the tournament's group stage, as the Dutch and the Argentines were both drawn into Group C. The final group stage game for both squads, they entered the game having both already secured a trip to the tournament's knockout stage.
-With Argentina having a better goal difference, the Dutch needed to win in order to top the group but could only draw 0-0 and therefore Argentina won the group while the Netherlands finished in second.
+With Argentina having a better goal difference, the Dutch needed to win in order to top the group, but could only draw 0–0, and, therefore, Argentina won the group while the Netherlands finished in second.

 Argentina and the Netherlands met again in the semi-finals of the 2014 FIFA World Cup.
 Described as "tedious" by BBC writer Phil McNulty, the game provided little offense, as both defenses remained in control throughout the 0–0 draw.
 Deadlocked after extra time, Argentina prevailed 4–2 on penalties.
 They converted all four of their penalty attempts, while the Dutch's Ron Vlaar and Wesley Sneijder had their attempts saved by Argentine goalkeeper Sergio Romero.

 2022 FIFA World Cup quarter-finals

-Two teams met in the 2022 tournament's quarter-finals.
+The two teams met in the 2022 tournament's quarter-finals.
 The game was noted for its contentious nature prior to, during, and after the match.
 Prior to the match, Dutch manager Louis van Gaal stated "we've got a score to settle with Argentina for what happened two World Cups ago".
 The match saw Argentina take a 2–0 lead after Lionel Messi assisted Nahuel Molina on a goal in the first half, before scoring on a penalty goal in the second.
 Wout Weghorst, a late-game substitution for the Netherlands scored 2 goals, including one in the eleventh and final minute of stoppage time to help the Dutch even the game at 2–2.
 Between Weghorst's two goals, both benches cleared and players from both teams engaged in a scuffle due to a harsh foul from Leandro Paredes and the ball being kicked toward the Dutch sideline.
 The game remained tied after extra time, sending the two teams to a penalty shootout.
 Argentina prevailed 4–3, with both teams attempting five shots.
 Argentine goalkeeper Emiliano Martinez made two saves and was notably animated during the shootout.
 Lautaro Martínez converted on Argentina's fifth attempt to send them to the semi-finals en route to their third FIFA World Cup victory.

 The game was noted by many football writers to be dramatic and hotly contested.
 (Note: Sources that share such an opinion include:) This match is referred to as the Battle of Lusail (Batalla de Lusail, De slag om Lusail) according to reports and fans.